urbanriskmap/cognicity-reports-facebook/README.md

 Configuration variables are as follows:
 * `API_GW_WEBHOOK` - the API GW address for the webhook endpoint (e.g. https://chatbots.riskmap.us/facebook/webhook).
 Currently this is unused by functions and is for reference
 * `CARDS_API` - the endpoint to get new report cards
+* `CARDS_DECK` - which cards decks are deployed on this instance.
+Subset of 'flood,prep'.
 * `CARDS_API_KEY` - the api key for the cards endpoint
 * `CARDS_URL` - the URL for card resources as sent to the client
 * `DEFAULT_INSTANCE_REGION_CODE` - in case a report is submitted outside a city, what city should the code fallback on